bob123456678/TrainControl/Readme.md

 # TrainControl for Marklin Central Station 2 and 3

-This powerful, free, cross-platform Java program allows you to use your computer to *easily* control your entire Marklin / Trix / DCC digital layout.
+This powerful, free, cross-platform Java program allows you to use your computer to *easily* control your entire Marklin / Trix / DCC digital model train layout.
 It connects to a Central Station 2, 3, or 3 Plus over the network.
-It is primarily designed for users with a large layout and many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives) overly tedious.
-Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, smooth deceleration, emergency stop, etc.  You can also open windows with interactive track diagrams and edit track diagrams.
+It is primarily designed for users with a large layout and many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives or triggering functions) overly tedious.
+Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, function presets, smooth deceleration, emergency stop, etc.  You can also open windows with interactive track diagrams and edit track diagrams.

 As such, TrainControl is designed to be a complete replacement for the CS2/CS3 for operating your layout, with the Central Station serving solely as the track interface